Queenie (Melbourne elephant)

-Queenie was an elephant who was used to give rides for children at Melbourne Zoo for 40 years.
+Queenie was a female Indian elephant who was used to give rides for children at Melbourne Zoo for 40 years.

+Born in the wild, in India around 1900, or perhaps as early as 1895, she arrived at Melbourne Zoo in March 1902—her acquisition funded by Frederick Sheppard Grimwade—and started carrying joy-riders in 1905.
+Queenie carried 64,447 people, during the year 1929.
+By 1937, she had carried an estimated 1.5 million passengers and had walked over 19,000 miles.
+In the year 1936, she earned the zoo £718/7/4, at a time when the basic wage was only £3/12/- per week.
+Although carrying people every day was not physically taxing, for an elephant, 40 years of doing so was relentlessly monotonous, for such an intelligent animal.

 Queenie was a very popular exhibit, with large crowds of children often gathering around her enclosure even when she was not giving rides.
 She was often teased by children and her keeper, Andrew Wilkie, said she would retaliate by using her trunk to "tumble such trespassers over in the dust".

 "On one occasion, a group of about fifteen schoolboys were teasing Queenie by offering her nuts and fruit in turn and then withdrawing the food just as she reached for it.
 This game continued for a while until the elephant retreated to the pool behind her house.
 She returned some minutes later and, imitating their behaviour, held out her trunk to each boy in turn, withdrawing it before they would touch it.
 The boys were delighted with this variation of the game until, as if carrying out a pre-planned attack, she soaked them all thoroughly with a well-aimed spray of dirty water from her pool."